I read a ton of books during my first pregnancy, and thought I’d shout out a few of my favorites here…

 Belly Laughs: I really hesitate to recommend this one because the author (Jenny McCarthy) has become associated with so many things I disagree with.
 So: maybe check this book out of the library instead of buying it.
 I really did find it to be a funny and genuine take on pregnancy, though, so if you can put other opinions out of your mind…

 Readers, which other books have you found invaluable to you during your pregnancy?
 Which ones did you throw down in disgust?
-(In case it matters: we’ll discuss other resources like blogs and newsletters in a separate post.)
+(Don’t forget to check out our roundup of the best maternity blogs and newsletters!)